Etiological differentiation optimizes diagnosis

-Membranous nephropathy (MN) is one of the leading causes of nephrotic syndrome in adults.2 Most cases of MN are autoimmune in nature and referred to as primary membranous nephropathy, while the remainder of cases are associated with other diseases or exposures and referred to as secondary membranous nephropathy.
-The natural course of MN is variable and unpredictable, resulting in ongoing challenges for disease management.
+One of the main causes of nephrotic syndrome in adults, membranous nephropathy (MN), is most often autoimmune in nature due to autoantibodies against the phospholipase A2 receptor (PLA2R).
+These cases are referred to as primary MN.
+The remainder of cases are referred to as secondary MN and are associated with other autoantibodies related to other diseases or exposures.
+The natural course of MN varies and cannot be predicted, resulting in ongoing challenges for disease management.

-of primary MN patients are positive for anti-THSD7A.
+of patients with primary MN are positive for PLA2R

-Distinguishing primary MN from secondary MN requires extensive clinical, laboratory, and pathologic evaluation to accurately identify the underlying etiology.
-To increase accuracy and improve patient outcomes, serology testing for MN is performed by two assays in the same laboratory.
-Comprehensive renal testing services, concise results, and access to more than 150 years of advanced medical knowledge deliver the answers your practice needs to keep care local.
+Extensive clinical, laboratory, and pathologic evaluation to accurately identify the underlying etiology is required to distinguish primary MN from secondary MN.1 Mayo Clinic Laboratories offers comprehensive renal testing services, concise results, and access to more than 150 years of advanced medical knowledge to deliver the answers your practice needs to increase accuracy, improve outcomes, and keep care local.

 John Lieske, M.D., gives an overview of the phospholipase A2 receptor antibodies testing available through Mayo Clinic Laboratories.
 He discusses when this testing should be ordered, how this testing improves upon previous testing approaches, and what clinical action can be taken due to the results of this testing.